 How to configure a device to send SNMP traps?

-Site24x7 On-Premise Poller listens to traps from network devices via port UDP 162.
+Site24x7's On-Premise Poller listens to traps from network devices on UDP port 162.

-Please follow the below steps to configure your device to send SNMP traps to Site24x7 On-Premise Poller.
-This can be done in your device either by using a GUI or CLI.
+Please follow the below steps to configure your device to send SNMP traps to Site24x7's On-Premise Poller.
+This can be done on your device either by using a GUI or CLI.

-Now your network device should start sending traps to Site24x7 On-Premise Poller.
-You can also test if your On-Premise Poller is receiving these traps.
+Now, your network device should start sending traps to Site24x7's On-Premise Poller.

-The configuration varies with vendors.
-Hence we recommend you refer your vendor documentation on how to configure traps.
+The configuration varies with vendors, so we recommend you refer to your vendor documentation on how to configure traps.
 Here are a few examples:

 Testing using Wireshark You can verify if SNMP traps are received by Site24x7 On-Premise Poller using the steps below: Install the latest version of Wireshark.
 For Windows, you can download from Wireshark's official website.
 For Linux, you can ...